Living Longer Through Physical Activity

 - Hallal PC, Andersen LB, Bull FC, et al. Global physical activity levels: surveillance progress, pitfalls, and prospects.
 Lancet 2012;380:247-57.

-Keywords: Adult, Biological Markers, Blood Pressure, Body Mass Index, C-Reactive Protein, Cardiovascular Diseases, Cholesterol, LDL, Colonic Neoplasms, Diabetes Mellitus, Diet, Fat-Restricted, Disease Progression, Dyslipidemias, Early Detection of Cancer, Exercise Therapy, Health Promotion, Hyperglycemia, Hypertension, Inflammation, Life Style, Longevity, Obesity, Overweight, Prostate, Risk Factors, Smoking, Weight Loss
+Keywords: Adult, Biomarkers, Blood Pressure, Body Mass Index, C-Reactive Protein, Cardiovascular Diseases, Cholesterol, LDL, Colonic Neoplasms, Diabetes Mellitus, Diet, Fat-Restricted, Disease Progression, Dyslipidemias, Early Detection of Cancer, Exercise Therapy, Health Promotion, Hyperglycemia, Hypertension, Inflammation, Life Style, Longevity, Obesity, Overweight, Prostate, Risk Factors, Smoking, Weight Loss

 < Back to Listings